ogubuikeAlex/king-Alex-d-great/README.md

 🧠 I'm currently learning about smart contract security

-👯‍♀️ I'm looking to collaborate on converting building Web3 products
+👯‍♀️ I'm looking to collaborate on building Web3 products

 🤔 I'm looking for help with gaining knowledge around blockchain security